api3dao/commons/src/eslint/README.md

 # eslint

-> ESlint configurations used across API3 projects.
+> ESLint configurations used across API3 projects.

-The modules consists of multiple ESlint configurations supporting wide variety of targets:
+The modules consists of multiple ESLint configurations supporting wide variety of targets:

 - `universal` - Linting rules for universal (both FE and BE) JS/TS code (with the emphasis on TS).
 - `react` - Linting rules for React code.